bgachara/bgachara.github.io/posts/operating_systems.md

   - format
     - instruction address:: assembly instruction in raw hex:: assembly instruction:: comment(appears when there is a reference to an address)

+- Linux file structure
+  - /home -> user home directories
+  - /root -> root user's home directory.
+  - /boot -> boot loader, kernel files.
+  - /etc -> text config files.
+  - /opt -> add-on software packages, third party
+  - /media -> removable media mount location.
+  - /mnt -> temp mounted filesystems
+  - /tmp -> temp files, usually deleted on reboot.
+  - /var -> files that r/w a lot, logs, emails
+  - /var/tmp -> temp files not deleted during reboot.
+  - /sbin -> essential system binaries,avalaible in single user mode.
+  - /bin -> essential binaries
+  - /lib -> libraries for /bin and /sbin.
+  - /dev -> hardware represented as files.
+  - /proc - generated on the fly, process and kernel info
+  - /sys -> info about devices, drivers, kernel
+  - /usr -> things not needed for single user mode.
+  - /usr/bin -> most command binaries
+  - /usr/lib -> libraries for most commands
+  - /usr/local -> stuff specific to this computer.
+  - /usr/local/bin -> binaries for this comp

 ### Booting up computer

 - A bootloader is a small program responsible for loading the kernel of an OS.
 - BIOS started.
-- Legacy mode vs EFI mode.
+- Legacy(BIOS) mode vs EFI(Extensible Firmware Interface) mode.
 - BIOS contains routines to assist our bootloader in booting our kernel, they are generic and standard
-- BIOS generally loads itself into RAM then continues execution from RAM.
-- When computer first boots, it is in a compatibility mode called **real mode**, which only gives us 1MB ram and only runs 16-bit code.
-- Bootloader then switches it to 32-bit protected mode.
 - BIOS is 16bit code meaning only 16 bit code can execute in it properly.
-- Checks to see how much RAM is installed and whether basic devices are installed and responding correctly.
-- Starts by scanning ISA and PCI buses to detect devices attached to them.
-- If new devices from last boot, new devices are configured.
 - Determines boot device by checking list of devices stored on CMOS.
 - User can change this list by entering new device into list.
 - First sector from boot device is read into memory and executed.
 - BIOS looks for a bootloader to boot by searching all storage mediums for the boot signature "0x55AA".
 - If the signature exists then the device is a bootable medium.
 - BIOS loads bootloader into RAM at absolute address 0x7c00.
+- BIOS generally loads itself into RAM then continues execution from RAM.
+- When computer first boots, it is in a compatibility mode called **real mode**, which only gives us 1MB ram and only runs 16-bit code, this is based on the original x86 design.
+- In this mode memory access is done through the segmentation model.(use of segments and offsets).
+- Use of code, stack, data and extra segment registers.
+- Address gotten from taking segment register multiplying it by 16 and adding offset.
+- Different instructions use different segment registers.
+- Programs can then be loaded into different areas of memory and run without problems
+- When in real mode we have the same limitations as the older processors from many years ago.
+- Real mode provides no memory security, no hardware security making OS highly vulnerable.
+- When in real mode, only access the 8 bit and 16 bit registers directly.
+- We also can only request memory address offsets of upto 65535 for our given segments.
+- Bootloader then switches it to 32-bit protected mode.
+- Protected mode is a processor state in x86 architectures which gives access to memory and hardware protection, different memory schemes, 4GB address space and much more.
+- Ring 0 - kernel, Ring 1, Ring 2 - not used, Ring 3 - applications.
+- Segment memory becomes selector memory scheme, pointing to data structures that describe memory ranges and permissions required to access them.
+- Paging, memory is virtual, memory protection is easier to control.
+- Checks to see how much RAM is installed and whether basic devices are installed and responding correctly.
+- Starts by scanning ISA and PCI buses to detect devices attached to them.
+- If new devices from last boot, new devices are configured.
 - Examines partition table at the end of boot sector to determine which partition is active.
 - Secondary boot loader is read in from that partition.
 - Reads in the OS from active partition and start it.